VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

   is in a particular state.
 This may indicate a problem elsewhere that implies that it is unsafe for the process manager to continue.

-These scenarios can be summarized to identify two issues to address:
+These scenarios can be summarized to identify two specific issues to
+address:

 1. The **RegistrationProcessManager** handles an event successfully but fails to mark the message as complete.
 The **RegistrationProcessManager** will